Jean Thierry Lazare

-Jean Thierry Lazare Amani (born 7 March 1998) is an Ivorian professional footballer who plays for Belgian First Division A club Union Saint-Gilloise, and the Ivory Coast national team as a central midfielder.
+Jean Thierry Lazare Amani (born 7 March 1998) is an Ivorian professional footballer who plays as a central midfielder for Super League Greece club A.E.
+Kifisia and the Ivory Coast national team.

 Club career

 On 22 June 2021, he joined Union Saint-Gilloise on a season-long loan.
 On 20 April 2022, Union SG exercised their option to make the transfer permanent and signed a three-year contract with Amani.